nachocaru/xaprb.com/content/blog/2007-06-15-archive-strategies-for-oltp-servers-part-3.md

 ---
 title: Archive strategies for OLTP servers, Part 3
-author: Baron Schwartz
-excerpt: '<p>In the first two articles in this series, I discussed archiving basics, relationships and dependencies, and specific archiving techniques for online transaction processing (OLTP) database servers.
-This article covers how to move the data from the OLTP source to the archive destination, what the archive destination might look like, and how to un-archive data.
-If you can un-archive easily and reliably, a whole new world of possibilities opens up.</p>'
-layout: post
 permalink: /2007/06/15/archive-strategies-for-oltp-servers-part-3/
 description:
   - 'Last in a series on OLTP archiving: how to move the data, unarchive, and notes and links related to database archiving'